 Referrals

-This group is available to service users under the care of a consultant psychiatrist or associate consultant psychiatrist with SPMHS.
-GPs can also make a referral using the referral form here.
-Please note that the referrer retains clinical responsibility for the service user while they are attending a St Patrick’s Mental Health Services’ programme.
+GPs can also directly refer patients who are not under the care of a consultant or associate consultant using the referral form here.
+The referrer retains clinical responsibility for the service user while they are attending a St Patrick’s Mental Health Services programme.